Zenithar/dokku-nginx-alt/README.md

-This fork only changes the username (dokku instead of git), and fixes the nginx restart command in post-deploy.
+This fork only changes the username (dokku instead of git), and fixes the nginx reload command in post-deploy.

 dokku-nginx-alt